Jimbobaus/project/README.md

 - data: datasets for analysis
 - gantt_chart: Gantt chart or a link to an account in a project task management tool
 - minutes: minutes for each meeting (left not more than 24h after the corresponding meeting)
+- Presentation: Powerpoint file used for final presentation
 - report: RMarkdown or Jupyter notebook report in progress
 - src: source code